-You will be doing two things every day for the duration of your healing time to care for piercings: a warm saline soak, flush or compress, and using a mild liquid soap for cleaning.
+You will be doing two things every day for the duration of your healing time to care for piercings: a saline flush or compress, and using a mild liquid soap for cleaning.

-Saline soaks, flushes or compresses should be done 1-3 times a day for the full healing period.
+Saline flushes or compresses should be done 1-3 times a day for the full healing period.

 Packaged sterile saline solution is a clean, convenient option for helping promote easier healing.
 You can find packaged wound wash or wound flush saline at most piercing studios or your local.
 Contact lens saline and nasal saline are not appropriate for healing piercings.